supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Attacks.md

 #### Attack 3 - DNS / C2

-Attacker will send a large volume of DNS queries to a command and control (C2) server.
+The attacker will send a large volume of DNS queries to a command and control (C2) server.
 The intent is to trigger threshold-based detection on the number of DNS queries either from a single source system or to a single target domain.

 ```
 param(